Discover Engineering Family Day: Celebrating our 25th Anniversary in 2017

 Ball’s appearance, coupled with former Space Shuttle Columbia astronaut Dr. Roger Crouch, helped the event draw more than 9,000 people for the fourth consecutive year.
-Ball also appeared in 2016 and will likely be returning on Feb.
+Crouch will be returning on Feb.
 18, 2017 when we celebrate Family Day’s 25th anniversary.

 Family Day has changed considerably over the past two decades.
 The first event was an “Engineers Week Gala” on Wednesday Feb.
 17, 1993 at Intelsat, a worldwide satellite services provider, in northwest Washington, D.C.
 More than 200 engineers, parents, students and engineering society representatives attended.
 The program included tours of Intelsat and Future City Competition exhibits, banners and posters.
 Future City, an engineering design competition for middle school students, also launched that year.

 IEEE President Martha Sloan, the organization’s first woman president, emceed the program.
 She was chosen because IEEE-USA was serving as National Engineers Week lead society.
 The Chevron Corp. was IEEE-USA’s lead corporate partner.

 Speakers included IEEE Fellow Edith Martin, Intelsat vice president and chief information officer; “Dr. Fad,” Ken Hakuta, an internationally known inventor and host of a TV series for 6- to 11-year-olds; and Chevron CEO Kenneth Derr.